mugen609/bigbox-native-res-setup/GameMaze.md

    **Why dinput?**

-   - **Reconnection reliability**: SDL2 has known Bluetooth reconnection issues.
+   - **Reconnection reliability**: `SDL2` has known Bluetooth reconnection issues.
-   - **Unified hotkeys**: xinput binds the Home button to toggle RetroArch’s menu, intercepting it before REWASD can process Home+button combos.
+   - **Unified hotkeys**: `xinput` binds the Home button to toggle RetroArch’s menu, intercepting it before reWASD can process Home+button combos.
 This breaks harmonized hotkeys (e.g., Home+Start to quit) in RetroArch while they work in other emulators. `dinput` treats Home as a regular button, enabling consistent hotkey behavior across the system.

-2. **Core Options**
+2. **Core Options and Aspect Ratio**

 For each core:

-   - Load a game, open the menu, and set:
+- Load a game, open the menu, and navigate to:
-     - Video → Scaling → Aspect Ratio: **Core Provided** (or **Full** if stretched, especially with vertical games).
+  - Video → Scaling → Aspect Ratio: **Core Provided**
 - Save core overrides:
-     - Quick Menu → Overrides → **Save Core Overrides**.
+  - Quick Menu → Overrides → **Save Core Overrides**

-   If a specific game looks stretched with **Core Provided** and needs **Full** to look correct, use **Save Game Overrides** instead of **Save Core Overrides**.

-3. **Note on Aspect Ratio**

-   “Core Provided” usually works well, but if a game looks incorrect, especially vertical ones, switch to “Full.”
+**When to use "Full" instead or "Core Provided":**

+If a game looks stretched or incorrect (especially vertical arcade games), switch Aspect Ratio to **Full**.
+If a specific game needs a different ratio from other games on the same platform, save its ratio as a **Game Override** instead of a Core Override.

-   This is safe because the RetroTINK 4K profile is set to 4:3, preventing unintended stretching for legacy systems.
-Standard HD resolutions (720p, 1080p) are hardcoded in the RT4K firmware to force 16:9 regardless of the RT profile settings.
-This is why Vita (if running at desktop 720p or 1080p) and modern systems display correctly in 16:9 even with a 4:3 profile in the scaler.
+Using "Full" is safe because the RetroTINK 4K profile is set to 4:3, preventing unintended stretching for legacy systems.
+Standard HD resolutions (720p, 1080p) are hardcoded in the RT4K firmware to force 16:9 regardless of profile settings—this is why Vita (if running at desktop 720p or 1080p) and modern systems display correctly in 16:9, even with a 4:3 scaler profile.

 4. **PS1 (Mednafen PSX Core)**